ocean2706/superEcmaAndJavaScriptCompiler/jsc/Readme.md

-#this will be the home for jscompiler ( think as an as compiler )
+#this will be the home for jscompiler ( think of it  as to a compiler )